Related Posts

 What is the gold standard Lyme disease treatment?

-In most cases of early Lyme disease, taking oral antibiotics like doxycycline or amoxicillin for a short period of time is enough to cure the disease.
-However, in more severe cases, a longer course of antibiotic therapy, usually lasting three to four weeks, is typically effective in treating Lyme disease.
+In most cases of early Lyme disease, taking oral antibiotics like doxycycline or amoxicillin for a short period is enough to cure the disease.
+However, in more severe cases, a longer course of antibiotic therapy, usually three to four weeks, is typically effective in treating Lyme disease.

 What is an alternative to Doxy for Lyme disease?

 There are three main oral antibiotics used as the first-line treatment for Lyme disease: doxycycline (sold under various brand names such as Monodox, Doryx, Vibramycin, and Oracea), amoxicillin (brand name Amoxil), and cefuroxime (sold as Ceftin and Zinacef).
-In the United States, ceftriaxone (known as “Rocephin”) is the preferred antibiotic for treating neurologic Lyme disease and is administered intravenously.
+In the United States, ceftriaxone (“Rocephin”) is the preferred antibiotic for treating neurologic Lyme disease and is administered intravenously.

 What is the most sensitive Lyme disease test?